Worksheet: Prediction Using Probability

-In this worksheet, we will practice predicting the actions of a larger group using a sample and classifying different sampling methods.
+In this worksheet, we will practice predicting the actions of a larger group using a sample and finding the expected value.

 A company wants to survey its employees to measure job satisfaction.
 The company has 300 employees, and the management wants of the employees to participate.
 Determine the number of the employees who will participate.